-Every day, Gravy Analytics processes billions of anonymous location signals from consumer mobile devices to build our industry-leading location intelligence solutions.
+Every day, Gravy Analytics processes billions of pseudonymous location signals from consumer mobile devices to build our industry-leading location intelligence solutions.
 We aim to separate truth from fiction everywhere in our business because – contrary to what some would claim – there is great value in location data.
 When properly aggregated and processed, location data and the information it provides gives unprecedented insight into the offline consumer journey.
 This intelligence can be used by businesses across a variety of industries to acquire new customers, learn more about their existing customers, and stay one step ahead of the competition.

 In this 3 part blog series, we break down the myths of location data from sourcing and collecting, to fraud and privacy, and lay out what sets Gravy apart.